tektoncd/pipeline/docs/install.md

   `Runs`.
 This may be needed if you are using legacy Custom Tasks that listen for `*v1alpha1.Run` instead of `*v1beta1.CustomRun`.
 For more information, see [Runs](runs.md) and [CustomRuns](customruns.md).
   Flag defaults to "v1beta1".
+- `enable-logging-credentials-filter`: set this flag to "true" to enable filtering credentials from the log output of pipeline runs.
+This will redact all secrets attached to the pod from the output stream.
+See the section about [Logs Credential Filter](logs.md) for more details.

 For example: